NatashaXDev/Resume-App/README.md

 	•	HTML5 – Structure and layout of the app
 	•	CSS3 – Styling and responsive design
 	•	JavaScript (ES6) – Interactive elements and data handling
+How to Use
+	1. Open the app in a browser.
+	2. Enter your resume details in the input fields.
+	3. Preview updates instantly in the dynamic resume section.
+	4. Edit or remove entries as needed.

+Live Demo

+Check out the live app here: StandOut Resume https://natashaxdev.github.io/Resume-App/

+Contribution

+This project is currently maintained by Natasha Smith.
+Feel free to fork, clone, or suggest improvements via pull requests.